Accessibility

 • A group to manage and support conflicts and violence, whether sexual or physical, discriminatory or not.

-• The possibility to leave to do something else: go to the pool (with PRM access), the forest, the city …
+• The possibility to leave to do something else: go to the pool (no wheelchair access), the forest, the city …

 Self-management and sharing of daily life tasks